 This brainstorming session is really just about listing everything you would like and need to accomplish, but it also encourages you to focus on yourself and your relationships, rather than just chores and tasks.

 Step 4.
 Prioritise

-Now it is time to decide on the things that you really want and need to achieve for the upcoming week.
+Now it's time to decide on the things that you really want and need to achieve for the upcoming week.
 Put a star next to your top tasks under each category.
-The important tasks would include those with deadlines or due-dates, assignments, meetings, and your most important tasks.
-Choose 1-3 for each day that you want to accomplish.
+The important tasks would include those with deadlines or due dates, assignments, meetings, and your most important tasks.
+Choose 1-3 that you want to accomplish for each day.

 Step 5.
 Set time limits

 Mark a time next to how long you think each of these priority jobs would take to achieve - err on the side of generosity when giving a time, as tasks almost always take longer than you initially anticipate!
 Even if it's something simple like filling out a form or making a phone call, consider whether you have all the information you need easily accessible, or whether you'll need to hunt through your paperwork to find relevant numbers or information.
 This will ultimately add to the time the task will take to complete.

 Step 6.
 Mark out your calendar with top tasks

 Now is the time to transfer these priority tasks onto your weekly calendar.
 Whether you choose to go digital (Google Calendar is my current fave!) or paper (grab your free template on the button above), your job is the same - to schedule in your top 1-3 tasks for the day and the time you think they'll take.